1962–63 South-West Indian Ocean cyclone season: Systems

-Moderate Tropical Storm Amy
+Tropical Storm Amy

 Toward the beginning of October, an area of low pressure persisted near Diego Garcia, while a strong anticyclone stretched from Madagascar to Île Amsterdam.
 On October 9, Diego Garcia reported westerly winds and falling pressure, indicating that a tropical cyclone developed that day.
 This marked the first October tropical storm formation in the basin since 1911.
 Given the name Amy, the storm moved to the west-southwest, tracked by Television Infrared Observation Satellite (TIROS).
 Gradual intensification occurred, aided by the anticyclone to the south, and Amy reached peak winds of around 75 km/h on October 10.
 Passing north of Rodrigues island, the storm's track shifted more westerly as the anticyclone to the south strengthened.
 Amy later weakened as it approached the east coast of Madagascar, dissipating on October 17.

 Amy produced hailstones on Rodrigues while passing nearby, and brushed St. Brandon with gusty winds.
 The storm also dropped heavy rainfall and produced moderate waves on Réunion.